IBM/docker101/workshop/lab-1/README.md

     - User - Isolated view of users on the system
     - UTC - Set hostname and domain name per container

     These namespaces together provide the isolation for containers that allow them to run together securely and without conflict with other containers running on the same system.
-Next we will demonstrate different uses of containers. and the benefit of isolation as we run multiple containers on the same host.
+Next, we will demonstrate different uses of containers. and the benefit of isolation as we run multiple containers on the same host.

     **Note**: Namespaces are a feature of the **linux** kernel.
 But Docker allows you to run containers on Windows and Mac... how does that work?
-The secret is that embedded in the Docker product is a linux subsystem.
+The secret is that embedded in the Docker product or Docker engine is a linux subsystem.
 Docker open-sourced this linux subsystem to a new project: [LinuxKit](https://github.com/linuxkit/linuxkit).
 Being able to run containers on many different platforms is one advantage of using the Docker tooling with containers.

-    In additional to running linux containers on Windows using a linux subsystem, native Windows containers are now possible due the creation of container primitives on the Windows OS.
+    In addition to running linux containers on Windows using a linux subsystem, native Windows containers are now possible due the creation of container primitives on the Windows OS.
 Native Windows containers can be run on Windows 10 or Windows Server 2016 or newer.

 1. Clean up the container running the `top` processes by typing: `<ctrl>-c.`

 ## Step 2: Run Multiple Containers

-1. Explore the Docker Store
+1. Explore the Docker Hub

-    The [Docker Store](https://store.docker.com) is the public central registry for Docker images.
-Anyone can share images here publicly.
-The Docker Store contains community and official images that can also be found directly on the [Docker Hub](https://hub.docker.com/explore/).
+    The [Docker Hub](https://hub.docker.com/explore/) is the public central registry for Docker images, which contains community and official images.

-    When searching for images you will find filters for "Store" vs "Community" images.
-"Store" images include content that has been verified and scanned for security vulnerabilities by Docker.
-Go one step further and search for "Certified" images, that are deemed enterprise-ready and are tested with Docker Enterprise Edition product.
+    When searching for images you will find filters for "Docker Certified", "Verified Publisher" and "Official Images" images.
+Select the "Docker Certified" filter, to find images that are deemed enterprise-ready and are tested with Docker Enterprise Edition product.
 It is important to avoid using unverified content from the Docker Store when developing your own images that are intended to be deployed into the production environment.
 These unverified images may contain security vulnerabilities or possibly even malicious software.

-    In Step 2 of this lab, we will start a couple of containers using some verified images from the Docker Store: nginx web server, and mongo database.
+    In Step 2 of this lab, we will start a couple of containers using some verified images from the Docker Hub: nginx web server, and mongo database.

-1. Run an Nginx server
+2. Run an Nginx server

-    Let's run a container using the [official Nginx image](https://store.docker.com/images/nginx) from the Docker Store.
+    Let's run a container using the [official Nginx image](https://hub.docker.com/_/nginx) from the Docker Hub.

     ```sh
     $ docker container run --detach --publish 8080:80 --name nginx nginx